Ontario Highway 95

 King's Highway 95, commonly referred to as Highway 95, was a provincially maintained highway in the Canadian province of Ontario on Wolfe Island.
 Together with Highway 96, the routes were the only King's Highways not connected to the rest of the network by a fixed link.
 At its southern end, the 11.4 km route connected to New York State Route 12E via the private and seasonal Horne's Ferry.
-At its northern end, it connected with Highway 96 in Marysville a short distance west of the MV Wolfe Islander III ferry to Kingston.
+At its northern end, it connected with Highway 96 in Marysville a short distance west of the Wolfe Islander III ferry to Kingston.
 Today it is under the jurisdiction of Frontenac Islands Township, as Frontenac County does not have a county road system.

 Route description

 Highway 95 was an 11.4 km, two-lane highway that travelled in a generally north–south direction across Wolfe Island.
 At its southern end at Point Alexandria, the route connected with New York State Route 12E at Cape Vincent via the private summer-operated Horne's Ferry.
 The route travelled west from there, sandwiched between Button Bay to the north and the Saint Lawrence River to the south.
 At Stevenson Lane, the route made a broad curve to the north.
 From there it crossed the island to Marysville, where it encountered Highway 96 and the summer ferry dock for the Wolfe Islander III.

-Unlike the private ferry service at the southern tip of the island, the MV Wolfe Islander III is operated by the Ministry of Transportation and can be used free of charge.
+Unlike the private ferry service at the southern tip of the island, the Wolfe Islander III is operated by the Ministry of Transportation and can be used free of charge.

 Beside the ferry services, there is no other link between Wolfe Island and the mainland, making the two routes on the island the only King's Highways that were not connected to the rest of the network by a fixed link.